Stephen Poyntz: Family

 Poyntz married, in February 1733, Anna Maria Mordaunt, daughter of the Hon.
 Lewis Mordaunt, brigadier-general, younger son of John Mordaunt, 1st Viscount Mordaunt.
 She served as a maid of honour to Queen Caroline of Ansbach and had been a great beauty, addressed by Samuel Croxall in his poem The Fair Circassian.
-They had two sons—William of Midgham (d.
-1809), and Charles, prebendary of Durham—and three daughters, Margaret Georgina, Louisa, and Sophia.
+They had two sons, William of Midgham (father of William Stephen Poyntz) and Charles, prebendary of Durham, and three daughters, Margaret Georgina, Louisa, and Sophia.
 Louisa died unmarried and Sophia married Sir Roger Martin, 3rd Baronet of Long Melford.
 Their most famous daughter Margaret Georgina became the wife of the future John Spencer, 1st Earl Spencer, at Althorp on 27 December 1755 (the day after he came of age).

 Mrs. Poyntz was in great favour at Versailles in August 1763, when she cured Madame Victoire of the stone.
 She died at Midgham on 14 November 1771, and was buried there.